 As you work up to the motifs, insert your hook in the st where you want the join to be, sc, then continue with your chs and hdc (or dc), trying to keep your rows lined up as much as possible.
 You can sl st over the back of the motif to get to the other side or you can work the area in between, tie off and work the next area, whichever you prefer.

 By starting with a simple square shaped net, you will quickly gain an understanding of how the background is applied.
-The hardest thing for some will be re-learning how to position your hands and hold your hook because with everything pinned in place, it limits your movement so rather than bringing the work to you, you have to accommodate it.
-Try not to pull at the motifs, rather, turn the workspace 180 degrees, one row will feel natural and the next… awkward.
+The hardest thing for some will be re-learning how to position your hands and hold your hook because with everything pinned in place, it limits your movement.
+Rather than bringing the work to you, you have to accommodate it.
+Try not to pull at the motifs, instead, turn the workspace 180 degrees, one row will feel natural and the next… awkward.
 Later on, maybe on the next project, you can experiment with doing a cluster stitch, picot trellis, bullion stitch or clones knot.

-Note how wide the stitch is: 7 chains (2, 3, and 2) with two picots; that is why smaller thread is used.
+Note how wide the stitch is: 7 chains (2, 3, and 2) with two picots; that is why smaller (size 60+) thread is used.

 3rd Row: *ch 2, picot, ch 3, picot, ch 2, sc in 2nd ch of prev 3 chs betw picots, *repeat to end.
 Turn.

-Note: For this practice tutorial, there should always be two (2) full trellis.
+Note: For this practice tutorial, there should always be eight (8) full trellis per row.
 The edges are not straight-straight, but rather triangular with the outer picots aligning to form a “straight edge.”
 These picots are where you would join to the border.

 4th Row, etc. Repeat Row 3.